maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

 To test our new **private registry**, do the following steps:

-1. get the hello-world image from Docker-Hub
+1. Get the hello-world image from Docker-Hub and put into Your server

 `docker pull hello-world`

-2. tag the hello-world image with a name containing your private registry name :
+2. Tag the hello-world image with a name containing your private registry name :

-`docker tag hello-world uk.icr.io/<my_namespace>/hello-world:latest`
+`docker tag hello-world us.icr.io/<my_namespace>/hello-world:latest`
 like:
-`docker tag hello-world uk.icr.io/maciej-1975-nowak/hello-world:latest`
+`docker tag hello-world us.icr.io/maciej-1975-nowak/hello-world:latest`

 3. push your image in the private registry

-`docker push uk.icr.io/<my_namespace>/hello-world:latest`
+`docker push us.icr.io/<my_namespace>/hello-world:latest`
 like:
-`docker push uk.icr.io/maciej-1975-nowak/hello-world:latest`
+`docker push us.icr.io/maciej-1975-nowak/hello-world:latest`

 4. List the images in the private registry